imhicihu/Temas-medievales-project/README.md

 		 - Javascript console
 	- Web developer (Google Chrome extension)
 * Configuration
     - Fork this repo.
 Adapt the template to your needs.
 Enhance it.
-Share.
-* Dependencies
-    - The less, the better.
+Share it.

 ### Issues ###